Secret Martial Art of Tsugaru — Since the Edo Period

 If things continue this way, the truth will remain unknown, and only incorrect information will remain as history.
 I felt an urgency that once I pass away, no one will be left who heard the direct accounts of my father.
 With the support of Mr. Oyama from Shubukando and other mysterious coincidences, I felt as if my father was pushing me to take this step.

-The teachings intended for children and grandchildren to naturally acquire the basics of traditional martial arts, which Master Otsu taught only to a few.
+[Publication Draft 3] The teachings for children to naturally acquire the basics of traditional martial arts, taught only to a few by Master Otsu.
 This may be a key to awakening the physical potential dormant in modern people.

-Why techniques that my father and others performed effortlessly are so difficult for us today.
+[Publication Draft 4] Why techniques that my father performed effortlessly are so difficult for us today.
 I will summarize my findings regarding body usage through continuous practice.

 ※Gratitude and Daily Exploration